Goya's Ghosts: Production

 Actual Goya paintings were used in the film, except for those which were supposed to resemble Bardem and Portman.
 Close-ups of Goya's hands creating his paintings used an actual artist.

 Bardem said he first believed he should have been cast as Goya, but then realized Lorenzo was a "wonderful challenge because he embodies two entirely opposite behaviors."

 Skarsgard wore a fat suit at first but enjoyed the food so much he gained enough weight for the role later.

 When getting ready to cast Inés, Forman saw Portman on a magazine cover and noticed how much she looked like The Milkmaid of Bordeaux.

 Reception

 Box office

-The film has grossed $2,198,929 in Spain and $1,199,024 in Italy.
-In the United States, Goya's Ghosts has grossed $1,000,626, with a worldwide total $9,448,082.
+The film grossed $2,198,929 in Spain and $1,199,024 in Italy.
+In the United States, Goya's Ghosts grossed $1,000,626, with a worldwide total of $9,448,082.

 Critical reception

 Goya's Ghosts received poor reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 25 critics, indicating "mixed or average" reviews.